Rootkitsmm-zz/TelegramSessionFixation-/README.md

 https://twitter.com/mtp1376

+never login to telegram if you see tdata , maybe you try to make valid token for someone else :)
+___

 #The Bug
 based on our researches on (https://github.com/telegramdesktop/tdesktop), we found a Session Fixation bug, which could lead to full account hijack, alongside with bypassing two-step verification and logging in without any sessions getting recorded.